chanon-kr/Shared_Function/README.md

 ***
 ### sharepoint
-  - to download file from SP365 or SP on prim
+  - To download file from SP365 or SP on prim
-  - to read csv/excel from SP365 as pandas dataframe
+  - To read csv/excel from SP365 as pandas dataframe
-  - to download List as csv or pandas dataframe from SP365
+  - To download List as csv or pandas dataframe from SP365
-  - upload file to SP365 or SP on prim
+  - To upload file to SP365 or SP on prim
   - Dependecies and Sample of use => https://github.com/chanon-kr/Shared_Function/blob/main/samples/sharepoint.ipynb

 ***
 ### gcp
-  - to download and upload file from GCP's bucket Storage
+  - To download and upload file from GCP's bucket Storage
   - Dependecies and Sample of use => https://github.com/chanon-kr/Shared_Function/blob/main/samples/gcp.ipynb

 ***